Harrison Ford: Political views

+On November 2, 2024, he endorsed Kamala Harris's 2024 presidential campaign.

 Archaeology

 Following on his success portraying the archaeologist Indiana Jones, Ford also plays a part in supporting the work of professional archaeologists.
 He serves as a General Trustee on the Governing Board of the Archaeological Institute of America (AIA), North America's oldest and largest organization devoted to the world of archaeology.
 Ford assists them in their mission of increasing public awareness of archaeology and preventing looting and the illegal antiquities trade.

-Star Wars: Force for Change

-Ford participated in a Star Wars promotion geared toward fans who donated to Star Wars: Force for Change on video call which offered them the opportunity to purchase tickets to the premiere of The Force Awakens.